ilijja/RSS-To-Twitter-UI/README.md

 # RSS-To-Twitter-UI

-An automated tool that reads RSS feeds and posts new entries on Twitter.
+An automated tool that reads RSS feeds and posts new entries on X (formerly Twitter).

 ---